GoogleCloudPlatform/cloud-hackathons/hacks/httf-data/solutions.md

 ```

+> [!NOTE]
-> **Note** Running this to completion will take >30 minutes, however first results should be visible in the output bucket after 5 minutes if everything goes well.
+> Running this to completion will take >30 minutes, however first results should be visible in the output bucket after 5 minutes if everything goes well.